 - Make Colburn School a designated beneficiary of savings bonds.

 - Instruct your bank to "pay on death" to Colburn School some or all of a specific bank account.

-- Instruct your brokerage firm to "transfer on death" to Colburn School some or all of a specific brokerage account.
+- Instruct your brokerage firm to "transfer on death" to Colburn School some or all of a specific brokerage or other financial account.